turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 This task would then be run from the command line using `rake welcome` (from the **project root** -- noticing a pattern?)
 We can also run `rake -T` to see which Rake commands we've defined and what they do.

-**Independent Practice**
-Now create an `Event` class with an instance method of `greeting` that puts "Welcome to the party!".
-Create a second Rake task that calls this method.

 ### Building a Test Task